fabianboesiger/fabianboesiger.github.io/_posts/2020-09-25-rust-memory-safety-mechanisms-and-a-bit-of-c.md

   = note: this error originates in a macro (in Nightly builds, run with -Z macro-backtrace for more info)
 ```

 Pointer dereferencing is always unsafe in Rust, the pointer location might be invalid.
-Instead of pointers, Rust uses references, which are always valid and thus are never allowed to be null `NULL`.
+Instead of pointers, Rust uses references, which are always valid and thus are never allowed to be `NULL`.
 This is how null pointers are avoided in Rust.
 Next, let's look at how Rust prevents dangling pointers.

 ### Dangling Pointers